Dita1703/Dita1703/README.md

 ## 🚀Current Quest
 Leveling up in:
-- VS Code
+- Making a website on VS Code
 - HTML, CSS
 - Growth experiments w/ my plants

 ## Side Quest
-- Exploring brands strategy
+- Exploring brands strategies
 - Learning new tools
 - Dreaming of adopting a new pet